 The decision to order X-rays should be made on a case-by-case basis.
 For example, some adult patients have X-rays every five years, while some get them every two years or even more frequently.
 Multiple images may be ordered so the dentist can fully examine areas of concern.

-At Azarko Dental Clinics, we always welcome questions about dental X-rays and any other procedures your dentist may perform at our office.
+At Azarko Dental Group, we always welcome questions about dental X-rays and any other procedures your dentist may perform at our office.

 What are the different types of dental X-rays?